immunefi-team/Bounty_Boosts/Puffer Finance/28964 - [SC - Insight] Claiming withdrawals from Lido can lead to unbo....md

 # Claiming withdrawals from Lido can lead to unbounded gas consumption

-Submitted on Sun Mar 03 2024 08:20:08 GMT-0400 (Atlantic Standard Time) by @LokiThe5th for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)
+Submitted on Mar 3rd 2024 at 14:20:08 UTC by @LokiThe5th for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)

 Report ID: #28964